Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What happens if you stay in a cold room for too long?

-Getting a restful night is a top priority for many of us, and knowing that something as simple as sleeping in a colder bedroom can help us do that is an easy tip to implement.
+Getting a restful night is a top priority for many of us, and knowing that something as simple as sleeping in a cooler bedroom can help us do that is an easy tip to implement.
+With the potential benefits to your sleep and health just a thermostat change away, why not give it a shot?

 References: